i3130002/expressvpn_actions/README.md

 Tray icon for displaying status of ExpressVPN client/daemon on Linux desktops.

-Icons are copied from Mac version of ExpressVPN client.
+Icons are modefied using ExpressVPN log.

 ## Requirements